 Q: What happens to the capital credits that build up?

-A: As authorized by WCEC by-laws, the co-op uses member’s’ capital credits as a source of capital for operations and improvements.
+A: As authorized by WCEC by-laws, the co-op uses capital credits as a source of capital for operations and improvements.
 This allows us to continue to provide low-cost, reliable service.
 Each year, the board of directors analyzes whether to refund capital credits to members in the form of cash.
 This is called “retiring” capital credits.
 The decision to retire capital credits is based on the financial status of the cooperative.

 Q: How and when are retired capital credits paid to members?

-A: Capital credits are generally paid in December to members who have a capital credit balance.
-The amount paid is determined by a number of factors, including federal guidelines, financial ratios, system goals and objectives, interest rates and co-op by-laws.
+A: Capital credits are generally paid in December.
+The amount paid is determined by several factors: federal guidelines, financial ratios, system goals and objectives, interest rates and our co-op by-laws.

 Inactive members will have checks mailed out mid-December.
-With the holiday season, delays in the mail process are inevitable.
-In the past, it has taken up to 30 days for a capital credit check to be delivered.
+With holiday postal delays, it can take up to 30 days for a capital credit check to be delivered.
 Therefore, lost checks will only be re-issued after February 1.
 This will give adequate time to stop payment on the original check and reissue a replacement check.

 Q: Why are these bill credits instead of checks?

 The bill credit process is eco-friendly and eliminates costs associated with sending checks.
 As a non-proﬁt electric cooperative, WCEC strives to keep your bills low.
 One of those ways is to adopt efﬁciencies.
 This one reaps costs savings, while simplifying the process for the cooperative and our members both.